AnthonyChristidis/scDiagnosticsBioc2024Demo/README.md

 # Workshop Materials

 This repository contains the workshop materials.
-You may find the PDF slides in `inst/slides` which contain an overview of the role of the **`scDiagnostics`** package in cell type annotation.
-You may find the fully documented workshop code examples in the `vignettes` folder.
-The workshop Docker image is also publicly available [here](https://github.com/anthonychristidis/scDiagnosticsBioc2024Demo/pkgs/container/scdiagnosticsbioc2024demo).
+You may find the [PDF slides](https://github.com/AnthonyChristidis/scDiagnosticsBioc2024Demo/blob/devel/inst/slides/BioC2024_scDiagnostics.pdf) in `inst/slides` which contain an overview of the role of the **`scDiagnostics`** package in cell type annotation.
+You may find the fully documented workshop code examples in the [vignettes folder](https://github.com/AnthonyChristidis/scDiagnosticsBioc2024Demo/tree/devel/vignettes).
+There is also a publicly available [Docker image](https://github.com/anthonychristidis/scDiagnosticsBioc2024Demo/pkgs/container/scdiagnosticsbioc2024demo) to run the vignette in a container with all dependencies already installed.

 # Installation